Ahmed-Yahia-cs/Ahmed-Yahia-cs/README.md

 <!-- Introduction -->
 ## 👨‍💻 About Me :
 HI!
 My name is Ahmed Yahia.
 A passionate and fast learner engineer who is highly interested in the fields of machine learning, data science, and data analysis.
 Always looking forward to new opportunities to apply my skills to solve real-world problems, and meet people that share the same interests.
-- 🔭 I’m currently searching for a job as Data Scientist or Machine Learning Engineer.
-- 🔭 I’m working as a Data Scientist freelancer at Upwork.
-- ⚡  In my free time, I solve problems on Leetcode.
-- ❓ Ask me about anything related to Computer Vision and NLP.
 - 📫 How to reach me: my email is "ahmed.yahia.cs@gmail.com".